neondatabase/neon/docs/rfcs/025-generation-numbers.md

 #### Deletion queue persistence format

+_Note: the following format describes a persistent format for "Option C" in the previous section.
+It would be simpler in "Option A", as one would not need to store generation information for pre-validated deletes_

 Persistence is to S3 rather than local disk so that if a pageserver is stopped uncleanly and then the same node_id is started on a fresh physical machine, the deletion queue can still continue without leaking